 The following workshops will be conducted at i-KNOW 2017.
-As our Call for Workshops is still open to submission, this page will be updated with further workshops and information soon.
-Follow the links to find more information on each workshop as well as the issued Calls for Papers.
+Follow the links to find more information on each workshop.

 - DL-AAS – 1st International Workshop on Deep Learning for Autonomous and Assistance Systems